 By definition, weed-killing products are “post-emergent” because they kill weeds that are currently growing.
 Post-emergent weed killers take out weeds that have already emerged from their seeds.

 On the other hand, pre-emergent products do not kill weeds but keep weed seeds from sprouting.
 For long-lasting weed-free gravel walks and driveways, users may want to apply a weed-killing product containing added pre-emergent ingredients, such as benefin, isoxaben, trifluralin, or siduron, among several others.

 For the best results, read product labels to determine which type of weed seeds are controlled by a pre-emergent ingredient because most will keep only certain weed seeds from sprouting.
 Manufacturers may combine one or more pre-emergent chemicals for broader protection.

 Contact vs. Systemic

-- Contact: This type of herbicide kills the green foliage it comes into contact with.
-For the best results, contact herbicides should be uniformly sprayed on the weeds, coating as much of the green parts as possible.
-The effect of the green parts dying typically shocks the weed to such an extent it kills the entire plant.
+- Contact: This type of herbicide kills the green foliage it contacts.
+For the best results, contact herbicides are uniformly sprayed on the weeds, coating as much of the green parts as possible.
+The effect of the green parts dying typically shocks the weed to such an extent that it kills the entire plant.

 - Systemic: A systemic herbicide penetrates the weed’s foliage and travels throughout the entire plant—all the way to the roots—to kill it.
 Systemic herbicides are among the most potent types and should be used with caution.
 Overuse may cause the chemical to travel from weed roots to the roots of nearby desirable plants, killing them as well.